Market Whales and Their Recent Bets on VST Options

-Investors with a lot of money to spend have taken a bullish stance on Vistra (NYSE:VST).
+Whales with a lot of money to spend have taken a noticeably bearish stance on Vistra.

 What's The Price Target?